 Each package contains ten steamable bags.
 They are great as an appetizer or unshelled as a salad addition.

-There were some rumors that edamame was getting the death star, but it’s in the warehouse and via same-day online.
+There were rumors that edamame was getting the dreaded Death Star, but it’s in the warehouse and available via same-day online.

 Concerns of discontinuation were likely rooted in temporary product shortages and overall price increases stemming from a drop in soybean imports.
 “U.S. imports of organic soybeans from September 2020 through August 2021 fell by 18%,” according to Reuters.